dywisor/roverlay/doc/rst/usage.rst

 * save rules to a file

 Rules are managed in a set.
-These so-called *rule pools* are organized in a *first-in-first-out* data structure that allows to create or remove them easily at runtime.
+These so-called *rule pools* are organized in a *last-in-first-out* data structure that allows to create or remove them easily at runtime.

 Running ``roverlay depres_console`` prints a short welcome message and starts